 This conclusion will aim to reflect on some of the broader themes that emerged during the research and writing of the dissertation, and think through some ways that this research demonstrates broader changes in Higher Education in the U.S. and thinking on men & masculinities in the 21st Century.
 This conclusion, then, is not meant as either a summary of the dissertation itself, or simply as a positing generalizability.
 The first two sections of this conclusion will situate the dissertation in the broader context of scholarship and work in Student Affairs/Higher Education and the broader disciplines from which it draws.
-From that it will showcase the ways that this research provides new ways of thinking through the changes in the U.S. and the ways of thinking that about social relations that are 'not just friends' and the importance of these relationships.
+From that it will showcase the ways that this research provides new ways of thinking through the changes in the U.S. and the ways that this is impacting on men and masculinities.
+Building off this, it will suggest ways of thinking that about social relations that are 'not just friends' and the importance of these relationships.
 It concludes with a 'state of the university' call to action and commentary about the challenges to Higher Education that have occurred recently, and what it means for this study and what ways this study might assist us in understanding these forms of resistance.